MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-profile-scep.md

      - Not configured
      - 1024
      - 2048
-     - 4096 *(supported with iOS/iPadOS 14 and later, and MacOS 11 and later)*
+     - 4096 *(supported with iOS/iPadOS 14 and later, and macOS 11 and later)*

    - **Hash algorithm**: